Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Materials and Methods

-Equation (\ref{forward_model}) poses an ill-posed inverse problem with respect to the unknown activity ${\bf x}$.
-That is, the solution is non-unique and even a slight amount of noise in the measurement data can have a significant effect on a candidate solution.
+where ${\bf L} ={\bf R} {\bf A}^{-1} {\bf G} $ is the lead field matrix.
+The equation (\ref{forward_model}) poses an ill-posed inverse problem with respect to the unknown activity ${\bf x}$.
 The source currents corresponding to the entries of ${\bf x}$ are assumed to be dipolar \cite{CHW:Ham93}.

-To obtain the lead field matrix, we apply the FEM together with the divergence conforming H(div) source model \cite{pursiainen2016electroencephalography} allowing to approximate dipolar sources.
-The position based optimization (PBO) technique \cite{bauer2015, pursiainen2016electroencephalography} was applied to obtain the source orientations and positions.
-To solve the inverse problem, we apply the following three alternative well-known source localization methods described below.
+To obtain the lead field matrix, we apply the FEM along with the divergence conforming H(div) source model \cite{pursiainen2016electroencephalography} to approximate dipolar sources.
+The position-based optimization (PBO) technique \cite{bauer2015, pursiainen2016electroencephalography} provides us with the dipolar source's position and orientation.
+As for solving the inverse problem, we apply and compare three well-known alternative source localization methods: the minimum norm estimation (MNE), the Standardized low-resolution brain electromagnetic tomography (sLORETA), and the dipole scan methods.